metamath/lamp-guide/docs/11/index.md

 This is the user guide (tutorial) portion of this overall guide.
 In this section we will explain how to use metamath-lamp to create some proofs by creating some example proofs.
-We recommend starting the tool and apply these examples.
+We recommend starting the tool and applying these examples.

 We will start with a simple proof that
 [2 + 2 = 4 (`2p2e4`)](proof-2-2-4).